Canon 200D vs Fujifilm X-Pro1

 - More heavily discounted: Has been around for much longer (launched in January 2012).

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 200D or the X-Pro1 handle or perform in practice.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 200D or the X-Pro1 perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Canon 200D vs Fujifilm X-Pro1